42 Facts About Puerto Rico (Things to Know, By a Local)

 📚 Bookmark for Later: Places to Visit in Puerto Rico

 7. US Citizens Don’t Need a Passport

-Since Puerto Rico is an unincorporated territory of the United States, if you’re an American citizen, you don’t need a passport or any additional visa to visit and stay in Puerto Rico.
+Since Puerto Rico is an unincorporated territory of the United States, if you’re an American citizen and are traveling from within the US, you don’t need a passport or any additional visa to visit and stay in Puerto Rico.

 But, while you might not need a passport, there are a lot of other things you should pack for Puerto Rico (read that post for my full list!).